-Unbeaten Bulldogs puts streak on line against Stingarees - Port Arthur News
+Unbeaten Nederland Bulldogs take streak on the road against Stingarees - Port Arthur News

 “They have a lot of playmakers and players that can be dangerous in space,” Fuselier said of Texas City.
 “We will be looking to be very physical for four quarters, execute and tackle well the way we know we can.”

 Nederland quarterback Luke Broussard leads the team in passing and in rushing.
 Fuselier leads the team in all receiving categories.
-The Bulldogs are second in the district in turnover ratio with a plus-five.
+The Bulldogs are second in the district in turnover ratio at plus-five.
 Nederland leads the league in forced interceptions with eight.

 Those who are not able to make it to the game can catch the livestream on the Sheffield Productions YouTube page.